Common Law Notice: A Complete Guide for Canadian Employers

 When is an employee entitled to common law notice?

-It is implied that all Canadian employees are entitled to common law notice of termination of employment unless an employment contract has an enforceable termination clause.
-In the instance that the employee does not have an employment contract, has an employment contract without a termination clause, or has a contract with a termination clause that is unenforceable, they will be entitled to common law notice.
+With some exceptions, generally all Canadian employees are entitled to common law notice of termination of employment unless an employment contract has an enforceable termination clause.
+In the instance that the employee does not have an employment contract, or has an employment contract without a termination clause, or has a contract with a termination

 How long is common law notice?